jointseg packagejointseg package to partition bivariate DNA copy number

 segmentation, change point model, binary segmentation, dynamic programming, DNA copy number, parent-specific copy number.

-Please see Appendix for citing jointseg.
+Please see Appendix \(\ref{citation}\) for citing

 HERE

-This vignette illustrates how the jointseg package may be used to generate a variety of copy-number profiles from the same biological ``truth’’.
-Such profiles have been used to compare the performance of segmentation methods in [3].
+be used to generate a variety of copy-number profiles from the same

-## To cite package 'jointseg' in publications, please use the following
+jointseg## To cite package 'jointseg' in publications, please use the following

 ## references: